kasirajanss93/klaviyo-weather/Readme.md

 Security

-- Validations is taken care in the frontend and in the backend to handle proper user input
+- Validations are taken care in the frontend and in the backend to handle proper user input

-- The Django emailField is used in the backend with validations all the invalid email inputs and the http response code of the REST API is used to validate the frontend forms
+- The Django emailField is used in the backend to validate all the invalid email inputs and the http response code of the REST API is used to validate the frontend forms

-- In the future sense, each user can have a separate personalized page and should be give privileged to select the discount notification he/she has to receive
+- In the future, each user can have a separate personalized page and should be give privileged to select the discount notification he/she has to receive

 Re-Usability